skx/yal/README.md

   ERROR{argument 'hms' not a function}
 ```

-If you prefer you may exclude specific _parts_ of the standard library, by specify the filenames you wish to exclude separated by commas:
+If you prefer you may exclude specific _parts_ of the standard library, by specifying a comma-separated list of regular expressions:

 ```
 $ YAL_STDLIB_EXCLUDE=date,type-checks yal  -e "(print (hms))"
 22:30:57
 ```

+Here the regular expressions will be matched against the name of the file(s) in the [standard library directory](stdlib/stdlib/).